-As these are exposures classified in the portfolio of "Financial assets at amortised cost", namely in the portfolio held for the purpose of collecting contractual cash flows (the "Hold to Collect" - HTC Business Model), accounting standard IFRS 9 envisages that their sale is permitted in observance of specific materiality or frequency thresholds, close to maturity, in the event of a significant increase in credit risk or in exceptional circumstances.
+It should be noted that for exposures classified in the portfolio of "Financial assets at amortised cost", namely in the portfolio held for the purpose of collecting contractual cash flows (so-called "Hold to Collect" - HTC - Business Model), accounting standard IFRS 9 envisages that their sale is permitted in observance of specific materiality and frequency thresholds, close to maturity, in the event of a significant increase in credit risk or in the case of exceptional circumstances.

+In this regard, it should be noted that the transactions for the sale of HTC debt securities resolved by the Group in 2022, not attributable to the causes of eligibility due to proximity to maturity or increase in credit risk, amount to approximately 1.9 billion and took place in compliance with significance and frequency thresholds set out in the Group's accounting policies.

-In that regard, note that the sales approved by the Group in 2021 occurred in compliance with the materiality and frequency thresholds, outlined in the Group's accounting policies.
-More specifically, the sales of debt, cash and forward securities, approved by Banco BPM in 2021 correspond to around 9.3% of the nominal value of securities in issue as at 1 January 2021 and therefore within the materiality threshold of 10% of the nominal value of the securities portfolio at the beginning of the year, defined in the above-mentioned accounting policies.
+More specifically, such sales correspond to around 9.7% of the nominal value of securities in issue as at 1 January 2022 and therefore within the materiality threshold of 10% of the nominal value of the securities portfolio at the beginning of the year, established by Group policy.
 The annual frequency threshold, defined in terms of twelve annual transactions, was also respected.
-For the application of said thresholds, along with the other indicators/limits of eligibility of the sales, refer to Part "A.2 - Key financial statement items", paragraph "3 - Financial assets at amortised cost".